mbolli/mbolli/README.md

 ### Technologies I use almost daily
 I’m mainly working on PHP 8 projects and web pages using a self-made framework/boilerplate which is unfortunately private.
-- PHP (using Slim framework v4, Twig, JWTs, annotations, DI etc.)
+- PHP (using Slim framework v4, Twig, JWTs, Dependency Injection, strictly typed classes :)
 - MySQL/MariaDB
-- ES6 JavaScript and TypeScript (Lit, ESbuild, etc.)
+- ES6 JavaScript and TypeScript (Lit, ESbuild, etc.), sometimes React or Vue.js
 - CSS/Sass (Bulma framework)

 ### Stuff I’d like to use/do/learn more